Singer dies after getting Covid on purpose

 "In about 10 minutes it was all over … She choked to death.

-"Her philosophy was that she was more OK with the idea of catching Covid than getting vaccinated."
+"Her philosophy was that she was more okay with the idea of catching Covid than getting vaccinated."

 He told reporter Ben Tobias his mother would not listen when family members tried to persuade her to get the vaccine and said he wanted to share his family's story in the hope of convincing others to take the Covid threat seriously.